Jubatian/cuzebox/README.rst

 When you exit the emulator, it will launch a slow video encoding step when it produces proper 720p H.264 video from the material it recorded.

+Note that the state of frame merging (F7) notably affects the performance of video captures and the output size.
+Having it on results in larger video sizes, slower encoding, and worse emulation performance.
+It should be turned off for games which don't need it, but should be kept on where necessary (if the game in question uses some type of sprite rotation or effect based on rapidly alternating between two images).